mongodb/docs/source/includes/links-explanation.rst

-One or more links to sub-resources and/or related resources.
-The relation-types between |url|\s are explained in the :rfc:`Web Linking Specification <5988>`.
+One or more uniform resource locators that link to sub-resources and/or related resources.
+The :rfc:`Web Linking Specification <5988>` explains the relation-types between |urls|.